aenthill/aenthill.github.io/docs/05-hercule.md

 $ hercule set:handled-events [event...]
 ```

-This command allows your *Aent* to specify which events it handles by updating the *Manifest*.
+This command allows your *aent* to specify which events it handles by updating the *manifest*.

-Next time [Hermes](https://github.com/aenthill/hermes) will dispatch an event, your *Aent* will be awaken only if it handles it.
+Next time [Hermes](https://github.com/aenthill/hermes) will dispatch an event, your *aent* will be awaken only if it handles it.

-**If no event given, your *Aent* will always be awaken by incoming events!**
+**If no event given, your *aent* will always be awaken by incoming events!**

-This command should be called when your *Aent* is awaken by the <code>ADD</code> event from [Aenthill](https://github.com/aenthill/aenthill)
+This command should be called when your *aent* is awaken by the <code>ADD</code> event from [Aenthill](https://github.com/aenthill/aenthill)